-Select the Name of the Printer you wish to use from the drop-down list.
+- Select the Name of the Printer you wish to use from the drop-down list.
 To print to .pdf, select "Save as PDF" from the list, or choose a .pdf writer installed on your system.
-See "Printing to a PDF File" on page 541.

-2 Select the Paper Orientation, Size, and Source.
+See "Printing to a PDF File" on page 543. - 2 Select the Paper Orientation, Size, and Source.
 The available Size and Source options are controlled by the selected printer's driver.
-See "Printer Drivers" on page 536.

-Specify the number of Copies you would like to print.
+See "Printer Drivers" on page 538. - 3 Specify the number of Copies you would like to print.

-Advanced Options - Click the Open System Print Dialog button to close the Print View dialog and print using your operating system's Print dialog instead.
-Not available when No Printer is selected.

-- Specify the Page that displays in the Preview area. - Click the buttons to Zoom In, Zoom Out, or Fit the selected Page to the extents of the Preview area.
+- Advanced Options Click the Open System Print Dialog button to close the Print View dialog and print using your operating system's Print dialog instead.
+Not available when No Printer is selected. - Control the appearance of the print job Preview on the right side of the dialog. - Specify the Page that displays in the Preview area. - Click the buttons to Zoom In, Zoom Out, or Fit the selected Page to the extents of the Preview area.

 - Uncheck Update Automatically to turn off the print job Preview and prevent it from updating as changes are made to the settings in this dialog. - Click the Update button to update the print job Preview to reflect the current settings in this dialog.
-If Update Automatically is unchecked, clicking Update may force the Preview to be blank.

-6 When Update Automatically is checked, a preview of the current print job displays here.
-If the print job is large, a progress dialog may display briefly as the preview draws or updates.

-To help prevent unwanted printed output, information messages regarding page size and resolution may display here, depending on the settings in this dialog.
+If Update Automatically is unchecked, clicking Update may force the Preview to be blank. - When Update Automatically is checked, a preview of the current print job displays here.
+If the print job is large, a progress dialog may display briefly as the preview draws or updates. - To help prevent unwanted printed output, information messages regarding page size and resolution may display here, depending on the settings in this dialog.